Data•Nov 17, 2020

 What it is: Once we have the data summarized in fact tables, we are ready to integrate a data visualization tool such as Tableau or PowerBI.
 These tools make it easy to configure the data through tables and charts and incorporate these on a dashboard.

 Why it matters: Data visualization is the key to illustrating complex data in a way that is both digestible and meaningful to stakeholder groups.
 Visualizing data in thoughtful formats is the final step to making data universally available and understandable, leading to real action.

 We know we have only scratched the surface of this topic, but we hope this walkthrough has been helpful in demystifying some of the technical complexities that underpin advanced analytics platforms.

-In next week’s article, we’ll discuss how we use Azure and AWS to build all of these foundational elements.
-In the meantime, please feel free to reach out to us at email@example.com to learn more or discuss how to turn your data into actionable insights.
+In our next article, we discuss how we use Azure and AWS to build all of these foundational elements.
+In the meantime, please feel free to reach out to us at firstname.lastname@example.org to learn more or discuss how to turn your data into actionable insights.